owhite/balancing-robot-notes/DOCS/CAN.md

 ### Key takeaway:
 On Teensy 4.0, always use polling with Can1.read() for reliability.
 If callback-style structure is needed, implement a ring buffer and dispatcher in the main loop.
 FlexCAN_T4 callbacks are not dependable across library/core versions.

+---
+## Reading the controller CAN with the teensy, displaying on desktop

+- To test use the [code](../teensy40/can_posvel_read/src/main.cpp) in teensy40/can_posvel_read
+- On your desktop run
+  - `./can_posvel_read.py /dev/tty.usbmodem178888901`
+  - turn the motor by hand, watch values change
+- Open a serial terminal to the MESC controller
+- Change values using `set uart_req 1` to spin the motor
+- Watch values change